 - Chewy: They have the perfect soft, chewy middles and crisp edges.

-- Zesty and tangy: They're packed with lemon zest and lemon juice for all the flavour without using lemon extract.
+- Zesty and tangy: They're packed with lemon zest and lemon juice for all the flavor without using lemon extract.

 - White chocolate: They give these cookies the perfect creamy bite.

-You can substitute the lemon with the same amount of your preferred citrus such as:
+You can substitute the lemon with the same amount of your preferred citrus such as lime and orange.

 - ½ cup lightly toasted pecans, macadamia nuts, or almonds